tunlusoy/Data-Science-Resources/README.md

 ## Data Science and Analytics Tools and Platforms
 - [Data Science and Analytics Tools and Platforms](https://github.com/tunlusoy/Data-Science-Tools)

+## Vendor Recommendations
+- [The Modeling Agency](https://www.the-modeling-agency.com): TMA provides training, mentorship and solutions to organizations that are data-rich, yet information-poor and has been privileged to provide services and solutions for hundreds of highly recognizable organizations.

+What sets TMA apart from other data mining consultancies is that TMA focuses on enabling its clients to internally operationalize data mining and predictive modeling.
+TMA’s services have enabled organizations across a vast spectrum of industries to establish and maintain their own predictive modeling practice.

+- [Data Revelations](https://datarevelations.com): is a training, consulting, and development practice devoted to helping organizations understand, analyze, and share their data.

+- [First San Francisco Partners](https://www.firstsanfranciscopartners.com/): is a business advisory and enterprise information management (EIM) consultancy dedicated to helping companies leverage their data to improve strategic decision-making, reduce risk, create operational efficiencies and fuel unprecedented business success.

 ## Other Useful Resources
 - [Git Discoverer](https://gitdiscoverer.shinyapps.io/rstudio-shiny-contest/): Data Science Influences, Trending Repos, Trending Developers